 Overall exposures are evaluated to ensure broad diversification of financing risk.
 RAF limits and actual levels of exposure are regularly reviewed by the Risk Management Division, Management Risk Committee and Board Risk Committee.
-Credit/financing policies and procedures are designed to identify, at an early stage, exposures which require more detailed monitoring and c.
-Structure and organization of the credit risk management and control function
+Credit/financing policies and procedures are designed to identify, at an early stage, exposures which require more detailed monitoring and review.